 Diarmid Harrison-Murray is VFX Supervisor at world renowned post house MPC, the company responsible for the VFX in blockbuster films such as Godzilla, the Harry Potter franchise, X-Men, Prometheus and Life of Pi, and famous advertising campaigns for brands such as Samsung, Coca Cola, Sony, Three Mobile and Channel 4.

-Before joining Escape, jumping aboard one of our courses back in 2005, Diarmid was working in the realm of photography, dabbling in some of his own while also working as a photographer’s assistant and digital re-toucher.
+Before joining Escape, jumping aboard one of our courses back in 2005, Diarmid was working in photography, dabbling in some of his own projects while also working as a photographer’s assistant and digital re-toucher.

 He confesses to having had itchy feet in this profession, and being frank, didn’t see any long term stimulation deriving from this career path, when upon an honest word from a friend in the CG industry, who, identifying his transferrable skills, informed him that the right level of dedication would put him in good stead for work in the world of CG.